MatteoMancini01/Gaia_EDR3/README.md

 # :bookmark: Appendix
 ## A Use of Auto-Generation Tools

-### A.1 Copilot :man_pilot: :airplane:
+### A.1 Copilot :airplane:
 GitHub Copilot was used to assist with the writing of function docstrings and some descriptive comments throughout the project repository.
 Suggestions were accepted passively via autocomplete rather than through explicit prompts or instructions.

 ### A.2 Chat-GPT4 :robot:
 Chat-GPT4 was used for, providing insights and suggestions for improving the structure and functionality of the code.
 Generating concise and accurate summaries of complex texts to enhance understanding and clarity.